ahlstromcj/seq66/data/readme.txt

     https://github.com/ahlstromcj/sequencer64-packages.git

-See the seq66/0.95 directory for the Windows installer.
+See the seq66/0.95 (or latest version) directory for the Windows installer.

 Windows support: